Assisted Living

 • Power of attorney documentation

-Step 4: Submit the Medicaid application
+Step 4: Complete and submit the Medicaid application

 Step 5: Wait for approval